Spirit Airlines Credit Card Review: Is the Free Spirit Travel More Card Worth It in 2026?

 Annual Companion Flight Voucher

-Spend at least $5,000 on your card each anniversary year, and you'll receive a $100 Companion Flight Voucher.
-This voucher takes $100 off the base fare for a companion traveling on the same reservation, essentially covering the annual fee if you use it.
+Spend at least $5,000 on the card within an anniversary year and you receive a $100 Companion Flight Voucher applied to the base fare of a companion traveling on the same reservation.
+This alone effectively covers the card's $79 annual fee for cardholders who hit the spending threshold and use the voucher.

 Priority Boarding (Zone 2)